South Florida's 3 largest cruise companies suspended passenger sailings through the end of the year.

-The companies, which make up the 3 largest in the United States cruise industry, have not embarked cruisers since mid-March due to the Coronavirus (COVID-19) pandemic.
+The companies, which make up the 3 largest in the United States cruise industry, have not embarked tourists since mid-March due to the pandemic.

 "We continue to work with the (CDC), and global government and public health authorities, as well as top medical and science experts around the globe, on a comprehensive plan for the eventual restart of cruising in North America.